hxl6174/hxl6174/README.md

 ## Hello there 👋 Rick's here

-·  📚 I'm a undergraduate persuing Bachlor Degree in Computer Engineering in HKUST, currently looking for a summer internship.
+·  📚 I'm an undergraduate persuing Bachlor Degree in Computer Engineering in HKUST, currently looking for a summer internship.

 ·  🧩 I'm looking to collaborate with projects in computer vision field👁️‍🗨️.